 No matter which way you setup your Chatbooks series, you can always add extra photos to your book from your camera roll.
 Often I will add extra pictures that I didn’t share on Instagram.
 I’ll add extra pictures from holidays or vacation that I didn’t want to flood everyone’s Instagram feed.
 Or maybe the extra photos are a little more private, like a picture of Grace outside of her school with her teacher.

 Say goodbye to photobook stress, and give Chatbooks a try!
-Get your first book free by signing up here or using the promo code SREBEKAH.
+Get $10 off your first order with promo code simplyrebekah-X2JH at checkout.